 Agile organizations - The new normal: Agility

-In the article “Fast Execution Needs Fast Strategy» that “.. across the business landscape, speed is becoming more important than size, and the basis of competition is shifting from scale to pace or tempo» (Stalk & Stewart, 2019).
-They continue to state that the traditional annual strategic planning process doesn’t work to build fast and agile organizations.
+In the article “Fast Execution Needs Fast Strategy”, Stalk and Stewart claim that “.. across the business landscape, speed is becoming more important than size, and the basis of competition is shifting from scale to pace or tempo” (2019).
+They argue that the traditional, annual strategic planning process doesn’t help build fast and agile organizations.

 If you want to read more about fast and agile organizations, we recommend these articles: